Pet Parents

 • Anemia: Severe cases where the blood's oxygen-carrying capacity is reduced.

 A pet oxygen concentrator is an invaluable tool for managing respiratory conditions and ensuring your pet receives adequate oxygenation in times of need.
-By understanding how these devices work and their benefits, pet owners can make informed decisions about incorporating oxygen therapy into their pet's care plan.
 Always consult with your veterinarian to determine the best approach and settings for using an oxygen concentrator with your pet.

-How to Set Up Your Pet Oxygen Cage
+How to Set Up Your Pet Oxygen Chamber

-Step 3: Insert the comfort mat (and any other comfort items) into the cage.
+Step 3: Insert the comfort mat (and any other comfort items) into the chamber.

-Step 4: Connect the T-piece, Venturi adapter, and oxygen tubing to the gray port on the side of the cage.
+Step 4: Connect the Venturi adapter into the rubber gasket on the side of the chamber.

-Step 5: Connect the opposite end of the oxygen tubing to the green port on the oxygen concentrator.
-You are now ready to begin using your oxygen cage.
+Step 5: Connect the opposite end of the oxygen tubing to your oxygen concentrator.
+You are now ready to begin using your oxygen chamber.

 Q & A